rh-telco-tigers/NetSentinel/README.md

 #### Other sample agents

 - Which pods are non-compliant with security policies?

+> The following query consistently returns the same response; it is intended solely to demonstrate ability to invoke different functions.
+This approach can be extended to implement features like Clair integration, logging solutions, or similar functionalities.

 - Audit logs: get security logs for the past day
 - Scan the cluster for vulnerabilities